usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/standards-guidance.md

   the Federal Register today.
 In addition, the Department operates an extensive technical assistance program.
-The Department anticipates that once this rule is final, revised technical assistance material will be issued to provide guidance about its implementation. </p>
+The Department anticipates that once this rule is final, revised technical assistance material will be issued to provide guidance about its implementation.

-<p>Section 35.151(c) of the 1991 title II regulation establishes
-  two standards for accessible new construction and alteration.
+Section 35.151(c) of the 1991 title II regulation establishes two standards for accessible new construction and alteration.
 Under paragraph (c), design, construction, or alteration of facilities in conformance with UFAS or with the 1991 Standards (which, at the time